nvaccess/nvda/user_docs/en/userGuide.md

 The list will display the currently installed version and the available version.
 Press `enter` on the add-on to open the actions list; choose "Update".

+By default, after NVDA startup, you will be notified if any add-on updates are available.
+To learn more about and configure this behaviour, refer to ["Update Notifications"](#AutomaticAddonUpdates).

 ### Community {#Community}

 NVDA has a vibrant user community.